 Minor surface thrush is much easier to deal with.
-Some ratty tags on the frog, or a small infection of the central sulcus can usually be treated with diligent hoof picking and 2-3 times a week topical treatments.
-More severe thrush can take weeks or even months to clear up and can require soaking, topical treatments, booting and even diet/nutrition changes.
+Some ratty tags on the frog, or a small infection of the central sulcus can usually be treated with diligent hoof picking and 2-3 times a week topical treatments with Artimud and/or HoofStuff.
+More severe thrush can take weeks or even months to clear up and can require soaking, booting and even diet/nutrition changes.

 So why is thrush an issue?
 At the start with a minor case, thrush doesn't really alter the horse in any way.
 If we catch it early enough and treat it then it is a non issue.
 If thrush persists and manages to eat into the frog tissue deeper it can cause the horse to feel some sensitivity when loading the back of their hoof and can cause them to land flat or toe first as opposed to heel first as they are intended to land.
 Horses land heel first in order to use the frog and its underlying structure, the digital cushion, to absorb impact and dissipate energy vibrations.
 When the horse alters its movement and doesn't land heel first that impact energy travels up the leg into the joints, shoulders/hip and back and causes excess strain on the body.
 This can create a cascade effect that can significantly affect the performance of the horse and in serious cases can even lead to lameness.